 Patients who are harmed by their chiropractor only have a certain amount of time in which to file a claim and take legal action.
 Because this time period varies from state to state, we recommend speaking with a local attorney to ensure that you file in a timely manner.
 In the state of Texas, victims have two years from the date of the negligent act to file a medical malpractice claim against their chiropractor.

 How Does Chiropractic Malpractice Happen?

 Malpractice can happen in a number of ways.
+In order to prove these cases, you and your attorney will need to show the 4 elements of negligence.
 Although the underlying cause is negligence, there are a few specific ways in which a chiropractor fails to uphold the standard of care.

 - Chiropractors should always take a medical history of their patients before administering treatment of any kind.
 Failure to do so could worsen an existing injury or create new injuries.
 For example, let’s say that a patient has osteoporosis, which makes the bones brittle.
 If a chiropractor proceeds with treatment without checking a patient’s history, they risk fracturing their patient’s bones.